PD Tracker

 Tap the mic and talk.
 PD affects fine motor control, so typing shouldn't be required.
 Complete a check-in in under two minutes.

-Log every dose with timing and amount.
-Track on-time, early, late, and missed doses.
-See how long each medication's effect lasts.
+Schedule doses by interval or by flexible cues like bedtime, with meals, or as needed.
+Track on-time, early, late, and missed doses, and see how long each medication's effect lasts.

 Video evidence recording